I look forward to Mother’s Day.

 Art is subjective, I know, but there are a bazillion talented artists on Etsy and a piece of art could end up being a special treasure for years to come.
 A dear friend of mine’s Mom passed away recently and I think that having a special piece of art to acknowledge the life and love lost would mean the world to them.

 Jewellery as Mother’s Day gift ideas isn’t the same as jewellery for other occasions.
+You might want to go some Haruni Fine Gems – Rubies, Sapphires and Other Beautiful Gemstones rather than a plain, boring necklace.
 Mother’s Day jewellery is more about capturing family and love in a tangible item that a Mom can both treasure for herself and show off to friends.
 Jewellery has gone well beyond the traditional “family ring” of the past and has become more custom and personalized with initials, photos and even pieces created from children’s art.
 Visit somewhere like Jacobs The Jeweller – to find some jewellery that your mum will adore!

 We bought one similar to the EnvyArt Designs piece on the left for my MIL a few years ago and she was wearing it just a week or two ago when we visited.
 It’s still gorgeous and obviously treasured and I’m pretty sure Hubby got one for me this year. (actually, I know he got one because I bought it lol)